dallasmcgroarty/FetchingServerData/README.md

 # FetchingServerData
-fetch data from server and dynamically update the webpage
+fetch data from server using javascript and fetch API and dynamically update the webpage